IEEE-NITK/ieee-nitk.github.io/gyan_src/_posts/2017-12-17-anand-thamban-summer-internship.md

 A senior from IEEE had done his internship under the same professor back in Summer 2016.
 After sharing his experience at the lab, I sent out an email to the professor.
 He agreed to let me work in his lab for Summer 2017.

 Your email should be brief and to the point.
 Professors generally do not have much time and patience to go through your whole email.
 In many cases they might even not read it.
 Include your past research work and experience in any particular field.
 If you have conference papers mention that.
 Don't talk about how the internship  will help your career and future, they know it will help you.
-If you don't have previous works to mention, talk about your interest in a particular field and mention you are interested in a particular work of the professor you want to work with
+If you don't have previous works to mention, talk about your interest in a particular field and mention you are interested in a particular work of the professor you want to work with.

 ## What was your internship about?